underscoreio/shapeless-guide/src/pages/generic/products.md

   }
 ```

-Taken together, these five rules
+Taken together, these five instances
 allow us to summon `CsvEncoders` for any `HList`
 involving `Strings`, `Ints`, and `Booleans`: